Introduction

 Similarly, GitHub stars are not any different from social media likes.
 They can be used as a proxy indicator for the popularity of a package but they don’t tell you much about the quality, stability, or maturity of the project.

-On the other hand, metrics such as release count, bundle size, test coverage, dependencies, commit history, and age of the package, when looked at collectively, can give you some confidence about the package.
-You can then roll up your sleeves if you wish and dig into the actual codebase to ascertain the code quality as you do your due diligence.
+On the other hand, metrics such as release count, bundle size, dependencies, commit history, and age of the package, when looked at collectively, can give you some confidence about the package.
+You can then roll up your sleeves and dig into the actual codebase to ascertain the code quality yourself.

 Agenda offers functionality for flexibly scheduling jobs using both cron and a more human-readable syntax.
 You will need to have a working MongoDB database to use Agenda as a job scheduler.